Soil biology: Invertebrates

 Soil fauna affect soil formation and soil organic matter dynamically on many spatiotemporal scales.
-Earthworms, ants and termites mix the soil as they burrow, significantly affecting soil formation.
+Earthworms, ants and termites, known as ecosystem engineers, mix the soil as they burrow, significantly affecting soil formation and organic matter dynamics.
 Earthworms ingest soil particles and organic residues, enhancing the availability of plant nutrients in the material that passes through and out of their bodies.
 By aerating and stirring the soil, and by increasing the stability of soil aggregates, these organisms help to assure the ready infiltration of water.
-These organisms in the soil also help improve pH levels.
+These organisms in the soil also help improve pH levels, by buffering them around neutrality, an equilibrating process (negative feedback loop) by which fungal activity is favoured in alkaline soils while bacterial activity is favoured in acid soils.

-Ants and termites are often referred to as "Soil engineers" because, when they create their nests, there are several chemical and physical changes made to the soil.
-Among these changes are increasing the presence of the most essential elements like Carbon, Nitrogen, and phosphorus--elements needed for plant growth.
+Ants and termites are also often referred to as soil engineers because, when they create their nests, there are several chemical and physical changes made to the soil.
+Among these changes are increasing presence of the most essential elements like carbon, nitrogen, and phosphorus, elements needed for plant growth.
 They also can gather soil particles from differing depths of soil and deposit them in other places, leading to the mixing of soil so it is richer with nutrients and other elements.

 Vertebrates

 The soil is also important to many mammals.
 Gophers, moles, prairie dogs, and other burrowing animals rely on this soil for protection and food.
-The animals even give back to the soil as their burrowing allows more rain, snow and water from ice to enter the soil instead of creating erosion.
+The animals even give back to the soil as their burrowing creates nutrient-rich patches and allows more water to infiltrate the soil by increasing porosity, thus decreasing runoff along slopes.

 Table of soil life

-This table includes some familiar types of soil life of soil life, coherent with prevalent taxonomy as used in the linked Wikipedia articles.
+This table includes some familiar types of soil life, coherent with prevalent taxonomy as used in the linked Wikipedia articles.